 Large trucks are almost constantly present on every highway a person travels.
 With three major interstates running through Macon, I-75, I-16 and I-475, Middle Georgians see more than their fair share of trucking accidents.

-The Federal Motor Carrier Safety Administration offers helpful statistics for tracking large truck and bus accidents.
-According to their statistics for truck accidents, 2017 saw over 4,600 fatal crashes involving large trucks.
+According to Federal Motor Carrier Safety Administration statistics for truck accidents, 2017 saw over 4,600 fatal crashes involving large trucks.
 In that same year, there were 107,000 large trucks involved in injury crashes.
 Large trucks were also responsible for at least 363,000 noteworthy incidents involving property damage only.

 Macon Truck Accidents

 Many factors can contribute to large truck accidents.
 At times, tractor-trailer accidents are simply forces of nature; other times, it’s the fault of the driver.
 When a professional driver ignores the rules of the road, their actions can be considered negligent, especially when these actions affect other drivers on the road.
 There are also safety standards set by the government and some trucking or logistics companies that own the vehicles.
 Violating these standards may be considered negligent acts as well.

 What are the leading causes of 18 wheeler accidents?

 - Driver Error: Driver error is a broad term that can encompass many actions, or in some cases, failures to act.
 Trucks travel long distances on highways and may need to travel at high speeds in order to meet their distances and drop-off deadlines.
 In addition, trucks require a great deal of care to handle, and this necessity of care is increased in poor weather conditions.
 Failure to take this extra care can result in accidents.